 The Management and Supervisory Boards have approved the net asset value calculation on an Investment Basis as at 30 June 2015.

 FINANCIAL RESULTS

-The condensed consolidated interim financial statements of the Group for the six months ended 30 June 2015 are on pages 32 to 36.
+The condensed consolidated interim financial statements of the Group for the six months ended 30 June 2015 can be found after the Report of the Réviseur d'Entreprises agréé.